To access the Locator tool, it is required that:

-If sensor masks have been indicated when generating a link, in the left part of the window of the locator there will be a list of units with their names, the time of receiving the last message and the latest location, as well as the names of the sensors, their values and metrics.
-If for some sensor intervals and colors are set, the adjusted color will be used for showing its value in the list.
+If sensor masks have been indicated when generating a link, in the left part of the window of the locator there will be a list of units with their names, the time of receiving the last message and the latest location, as well as the names of the sensors, their values and units of measurement.
+If for some sensor intervals and colours are set, the adjusted colour will be used for showing its value in the list.
 To find units by name, use the dynamic search above the list.

 If you open the locator link on a mobile device, use the buttonsand to switch between the Map and Sensors modes respectively.